protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 #### claimRewardsMaster
 Claims rewards for a given group of epochs in all feeHandlers, distribute fees and its share to poolMaster.

+**This function needs to be executed in orde to be able for a member to claim it share.**

 ---
 function **`claimRewardsMaster`**(uint256[] memory _epochGroup) public
 | Parameter | Type | Description |